You may have wondered why the argan oil price is quite steep compared to most other skincare or hair oils… there is a reason!

 First, the dried fruits are manually opened up to reveal the argan nut.
 These extremely tough nuts are then skilfully and artfully cracked open using two stones to reveal the valuable argan kernel.
 (After days of giving it a go ourselves, we hardly managed to crack just one open)!
 This of course takes a lot of time, but ensures the oil produced has the most nutrients and highest quality.

-It takes one women around three days to make just one litre of argan oil.
-This is what makes argan oil so valuable!
+It takes one woman around three days to make just one litre of argan oil.
+This is what makes pure argan oil so valuable!

 We are proud that nothing goes to waste in this entire process!
-All of the empty nut shells are collected and used for fire supplies for ovens.
-The extracted dried fruit, along with the solids left over from the cold pressing are used to feed livestock.
-The second grade quality oil is re-filtered and used locally for a cheaper price.
-Kudos Morocco for zero waste!
+All of the empty nutshells are collected and used for fire supplies for ovens.
+The extracted dried fruits, along with the solid leftovers from the cold pressing are used to feed livestock.
+The second-grade quality oil is re-filtered and used locally for a cheaper price.
+Kudos, Morocco, for zero waste!